Robin Bourne-Taylor: Military career

 Bourne-Taylor was commissioned into the Life Guards, after the 44-week commissioning course at the Royal Military Academy Sandhurst, as a Second Lieutenant on 12 August 2006 with seniority from 9 February 2003.
 He was promoted on the same day to Lieutenant with seniority from 9 February 2005.
 He was promoted to captain on 12 February 2009.

 His girlfriend Second Lieutenant Jo Dyer was killed by an improvised explosive device in Basra on Thursday, 5 April 2007.
 His first operational posting was to Afghanistan on 1 October 2009.
-He was awarded the Conspicuous Gallantry Cross, the second-highest British gallantry medal, in the Operational Honours And Awards List of 24 September 2010, "for gallant and distinguished services in Afghanistan during the period 1 October 2009 to 31 March 2010".
+He was awarded the Conspicuous Gallantry Cross in the Operational Honours And Awards List of 24 September 2010, "for gallant and distinguished services in Afghanistan during the period 1 October 2009 to 31 March 2010".
 He left the army in the summer of 2010 and was transferred to the Regular Army Reserve of Officers on 1 January 2011 thereby officially ending his army career.